 Summary – Effective Internal Controls over Cash

 Future articles will describe in detail and provide examples of the various tools above for different industries.
 The Separation of Duties is done differently between a retail oriented business activity and a manufacturing business.
-So these details are illustrated in future articles for both functions of cash (receipts and disbursements).
+These details are illustrated in other articles for both functions of cash (receipts and disbursements).

 Internal controls for cash rely of several tools.
 The best tool is management’s constant and consistent monitoring of the bank account.
 Other tools include separation of duties, using the two person rule to receive cash and process payments, and finally using a limited number of signers for the checks.
 When all these are used together, the small business owner can feel reasonably assured of proper deterrence, ability to detect theft and preservation the valuable asset of cash.
 Act on Knowledge.